-Until recently, I had only thought of visibility as a monolithic and all-encompassing function – a “catch all” that various teams dive into when they need a clear view of what is occurring in their network.
-However, I’ve learned that different teams need different views into how their systems communicate across the entire enterprise.
+Until recently, I had only thought of visibility as a monolithic and all-encompassing function – a “catch-all” that various teams dive into when they need a clear view of what is occurring in their network.
+However, I’ve learned that different teams need different views on how their systems communicate across the entire enterprise.
 As teams grapple with the concept of what is in the environment, and what needs to be secured, “visibility” is the word everyone comes back to.

 In this series, I’ll provide a lens for looking at the objectives of a visibility project and who they benefit, to help focus these undertakings.
 Let’s begin with the categories of visibility.